ADEGOK3/alx-system_engineering-devops1/0x02-shell_redirections/README.md

-shell script that creates a file named containing the text Best School
+script that writes into the file ls_cwd_content the result of the command ls -la